 Motor-equipped wheelchairs can only be used on roads with speed limits of less than 35 mph except to make the crossing in a designated pedestrian crosswalk.
 A person operating a motorized wheelchair must watch out for and yield to pedestrians and bicycles.
 The wheelchair must also be equipped with reflectors on the front, back, wheels and be visible at night from a distance of six hundred feet.

 If you have been injured by a motor vehicle, whether as a pedestrian, driver, passenger, or wheelchair operator, you have legal rights.
-You may be eligible for compensation for your medical bills, lost wages, pain and suffering, and other losses resulting from an accident.
-Call today for a free consultation with a West Virginia Injury Attorney: 304-594-1800 or after hours, 304-216-6695.
+You may be eligible for compensation for your medical bills, lost wages, pain, and suffering, and other losses resulting from an accident.
+Call today for a free consultation with a Morgantown Personal Injury Attorney: 304-594-1800.

 Related Article: Courtesy for People Using Wheelchairs, “Seven Things that Really Irk People with Disabilities,” by wvaccidentlawyer, November 2012.